polyaxon/polyaxon/templates/tutorials/kubernetes_on_azure.md

     DNS_PREFIX=[your DNS prefix]  # e.g. polyaxon-test
     ```

-    And also update the `polyaxon_gpu_cluster.json` with correct values, please replace all `FILL IN` fields.
+    And also update the `polyaxon_gpu_cluster.json` with correct values, please replace all `REPLACE ME` fields.

 4. Run the following command on your terminal: